 Whether you are undergoing a DHI or FUE procedure, the health and number of existing hair grafts have an impact on the success of the hair transplant procedure, just like the safety of the clinic you choose.
 To understand the suitability of the hair grafts needed for a full head in the donor area, you can pay attention to two aspects:

-• Is there at least one healthy hair follicle in the graft?
+- Is there at least one healthy hair follicle in the graft?

-• Does the hair follicle have good vitality?
+- Does the hair follicle have good vitality?

 For a normal person who doesn’t have a specific health issue, grafts needed for a full head is around 4,000-6,000.
 Please note that this is completely an individual variable.
-Some may need only 2,000 grafts, while others need up to 12,000.
+Some may need only 2,000 grafts, while others need upto 12,000.

 The size of the balding or thinned spot is different for each 7 stage cases in the Norwood Hamilton scale.
 They can indicate how many hair grafts you will need to achieve a full head of hair.

-The Norwood stage 1 indicates the first signs of male pattern hair loss.
+The Norwood Type 1 indicates the first signs of male pattern hair loss.
 The hairline slightly recesses but has no major effect on the overall appearance of the hair.
 At this stage, a hair transplant surgery is generally not recommended because further progress of hair loss should be observed before making any decisions.

 However; if hair loss is stabilised and there are no signs of further hair loss, up to 1000 hair grafts should be enough to restore the hairline.

-Norwood 1 – Hair Transplant Cost
+Norwood Type 1 – Hair Transplant Cost

-Norwood stage 1 hair transplant is not as popular as the other levels of baldness since people wait until the hair loss is more obvious.
+Norwood Type 1 hair transplant is not as popular as the other levels of baldness since people wait until the hair loss is more obvious.
 As the number of needed grafts is low and the operation takes shorter time, the cost of Norwood stage 1 operation is cheaper, between $1500 – $1900 in Turkey.

 At Norwood type 2 minor signs of male pattern baldness can be observed.
 The earlier form of M, V, or U shape hair loss starts to shape at this stage.
+It is important to remember that hair loss can still progress and a hair transplant can lead to an undesired look in the future.

 If you want to get a hair transplant anyway and there are no signs of further hair loss, up to 2000 hair grafts are usually enough to cover the balding areas.

-Norwood 2 – Hair Transplant Cost
+Norwood Type 2 – Hair Transplant Cost

-Norwood stage 2 hair transplant is also considered hairline restoration operation.
+Norwood type 2 hair transplant is also considered hairline restoration operation.
 The operation takes shorter time than an average hair transplant, and the cost of Norwood stage 2 operation is between $1600 – $2000 in Turkey.

 The typical U, V, or M shape of the male pattern baldness usually forms at type 3 of the Norwood scale.
 At this point, the effect of androgenetic hair loss is quite noticeable.